hnrkndrssn/actions/pack/README.md

 - `verbose`: Verbose output.
 Default: `false`

 ### NuGet package options
 - `author`: Add an author to the package metadata.
+Add multiple authors by separating them with a `,`.
 Default: current user.
 - `title`: The title of the package.
 - `description`: A description of the package.
 Default: `A deployment package created from files on disk.`
 - `release_notes`: Release notes for this version of the package.